Skip to main content

 England

-Sometimes the court can stop or delay an eviction.
+A court can often stop or delay an eviction.

-You can be evicted more easily from these types of tenancy.
+You can be evicted more easily from some types of tenancy.

 The eviction process